 - We will start with Windows Defender Scheduled Scan.
 Double-click on it, then click the Conditions tab and uncheck all options to clear scheduled scans.
 To schedule some new scans, which is desirable for security reasons, add some in the same window – in the Triggers tab.

 - Create a new schedule for the full scans of your system.
 Consider conducting a scan at least once a week as a security requirement.
 That is just a piece of advice, though.
-You can set appropriate time of the day for scanning your PC, when the process will not bother you.
+You can set an appropriate time of the day for scanning your PC when the process will not bother you.

 Excluding Defender from the scan list

 By default, Windows Defender scans every object on your device’s storage.
 As it runs onto itself, the performance of your PC especially degrades.
-Moreover, some other software issues might occur, causing the aforementioned msmpeng.exe high CPU usage.
+Moreover, other software issues might occur, causing the aforementioned msmpeng.exe high CPU usage.
 It is reasonable to put Windows Defender on the scan exclusion list so that the program doesn’t even try to scan itself.
 To add Windows Defender to the scan exclusion list, do the following:

 - Open Task Manager.
 In the processes list, find Antimalware Service Executable.
 Right-click on it and select Open File Location in the drop-down menu.